rhgrant10/Groupy/docs/pages/quickstart.rst

     >>> newer = messages.newer()

-There are also methods for collecting a newer or older page of messages into one list: :func:`~groupy.objects.MessagePager.iolder` and :func:`~groupy.objects.MessagePager.inewer`.
+There are also methods for collecting a newer or older page of messages into one list: :func:`~groupy.object.listers.MessagePager.iolder` and :func:`~groupy.object.listers.MessagePager.inewer`.
 An example of using the former to retrieve all messages in a group:

 .. code-block:: python